shilpa5010/AWS-SDK/Example-on-lambda.md

+Examples of AWS Lambda with javascript On CHATGPT

 AWS Lambda allows you to run code in response to events without provisioning servers.
 Here are a few examples of using AWS Lambda with JavaScript (Node.js).

 ### Example 1: Basic Hello World Function